Brown Sugar Cinnamon Bars with Bourbon

 • 1/2 teaspoon vanilla

-• Pie shell – use your favorite, but we found that we like a pastry shell more than a graham cracker crust
+• Pie shell – use your favorite, but we found that we like a pre-baked pastry shell more than a graham cracker crust

 • 1/2 can blueberry pie filling